rondlite/reaction-docs/website/versioned_docs/version-1.14.0/graphql-developing.md

 ## Documenting GraphQL Functions

-Reaction GraphQL resolver functions, like all JavaScript functions in all Reaction code, must have JSDoc comments above them.
+Demand GraphQL resolver functions, like all JavaScript functions in all Demand code, must have JSDoc comments above them.
 See the [JSDoc Style Guide](jsdoc-style-guide.md)

 ## Writing Tests

-Reaction GraphQL is tested through a combination of unit tests and integration tests, all written in and executed with Jest.
+Demand GraphQL is tested through a combination of unit tests and integration tests, all written in and executed with Jest.
 Specifically, the coverage requirements are:

 - Each query or mutation function in plugins must have unit tests in a `.test.js` file alongside the file being tested.
 - Each resolver that is doing anything more than just referencing another function must have a unit test in a `.test.js` file alongside the file being tested.